-Visual design should be the last part of your brand strategy: The visual representation of a brand, for example the logo and colours that form its look through to how it’s communicated in advertising need to represent all of the other elements of your brand.
+Visual design should be the last part of your brand strategy: The visual representation of a brand, for example, the logo design and colours that form its look through to how it’s communicated in advertising, must represent all of the other elements of your brand.

 The visual inspiration should make sense in context with your values, mission and vision.
-For instance, you might love bright colours but if that doesn’t appeal to your ideal client or match the mood and vibe you’re wanting to create to support your message, then you’ll need to rethink your colour palette.
+For instance, you might love bright colours, but if that doesn’t appeal to your ideal client or match the mood and vibe you want to create to support your message, you’ll need to rethink your colour palette.

 The key to creating a cohesive brand identity is to use consistent colours, fonts and styles across all of your brand touchpoints.
 This builds recognition and trust.

-When you’re crafting a brand strategy, you’ll want to include a mood board that you can hand over to your designer.
-A brand mood board will help you keep everything aligned and ensure that your brand is being crafted in a cohesive way.
+When crafting a brand strategy, you’ll want to include a mood board you can hand over to your designer.
+A brand mood board will help you keep everything aligned and ensure that your brand is crafted in a cohesive way.

 Bonus: Communicate your Brand Strategy

 Strategies, unlike tactics, are in it for the long haul.
-Once you’ve defined your strategy it’s useful to document it in a way that can be easily communicated with your team.
+Once you’ve defined your strategy, document it in a way that can be easily communicated with your team.
 My clients receive a 20+ page full-colour brand strategy PDF that includes both verbal and visual cues for their brand.
-If you’re not working with a brand strategist, you could still create something for yourself.
+You could still create something for yourself even if you’re not working with a brand strategist.

 Ways to communicate your brand strategy